-The Collaborative Lawyers, the Coaches, Child Specialist and Financial Specialist are collectively referred to as the "Collaborative Professionals".
-The Parties consent to the Collaborative Professionals speaking freely with one another to facilitate a team approach, except with respect to information a Party has specifically requested not to be disclosed in such discussions (subject only to Part 4 herein).
+The Lawyers, the Coach, the Child Specialist and the Financial Specialist are collectively referred to as the "Collaborative Professionals".
+The Parties consent to the Collaborative Professionals speaking freely with one another to facilitate a team approach, except with respect to information a Party has specifically requested not be disclosed in such discussions (subject only to Part 4 herein).